 I like using Balboa Mist in rooms that I want a little more drama in–our formal living room and our dining room (which is not a playroom).
 Classic Gray, on the other hand, is a great light gray color which I like to think is a go-anywhere and blend in with the surroundings.

-Here you can see BM Mist in our playroom (dining room turned playroom) in late afternoon Southern light.
+Here you can see Balboa Mist in our playroom (dining room turned playroom) in late afternoon Southern light.
 It is a still considered a warm light gray paint color even though it does have blue in it.
 It pairs really well with Benjamin Moore’s Simply White, which we used for the wainscoting and all the trim in the house.

 And here you can see it in our formal living room which receives even more light–it faces South and West.
 Whereas Classic Gray may have been washed out by the amount of light pouring in, Balboa Mist is able (because of its slightly higher concentration of color) to hold its ground.